jamesdiacono/JSValid/README.md

 ## But what about...?

 It is easy to make your own validators.
-Here is a factory which returns a validator which permits only multiples of _n_.
+Here is a factory that returns a validator that permits only multiples of _n_.

     function valid_multiple_of(n) {
         return function (subject) {